muraligit/6475Project/6300Sum14Project1/ProcessPlan.md

-Process Plan - Team 22
+# Process Plan - Team 22

-# 1 Introduction
+## 1 Introduction

-The customer, a teacher would like a software tool that will help her students analyze their essays for sentence length.
+The customer, a teacher, would like a software tool that will help her students analyze their essays for sentence length.
 The students will use the information to improve wordy sentence structure.
 - The input to the software will be a raw text file.
-- The software should run at command line using Java with file path, delimiters, and word length limit specified in the command line.
+- The software should run at the command line using Java with the file path (required), a list of delimiters (optional), or word length limit (also optional) specified.
 - The output should be average number of words per sentence.
-- In the case of errors in processing the file, helpful messages should be provide to the user
+- In the case of errors when processing the file, helpful messages will be provided to the user.

-# 2 Process Description
+## 2 Process Description

 ##### Activity 1.
 Customer Request Documentation: Define software requirements in terms of the problem
 - Input: Text document summarizing customer interview